usememos/dotcom/content/docs/index.md

 ---
-title: What is memos
+title: What is Memos
 ---

-**memos** is a privacy-first, lightweight note-taking service.
+**Memos** is a privacy-first, lightweight note-taking service.
 Easily capture and share your great thoughts.

 ![demo](/demo.webp)